godotengine/godot-docs/reference/unity_to_godot.rst

 The concept of prefabs as provided by Unity is a 'template' element of the scene.
 It is reusable, and each instance of the prefab that exists in the scene has an existence of its own, but all of them have the same properties as defined by the prefab.

 Godot does not provide prefabs as such, but this functionality is here again filled thanks to its scene system: as we saw the scene system is organized as a tree.
 Godot allows you to save a subtree of a scene as its own scene, thus saved in its own file.
-This new scene can then be instanced any times you want.
-Any change you make to this new, separate scene will be applied to the instance.
+This new scene can then be instanced as many times as you want.
+Any change you make to this new, separate scene will be applied to its instances.
 However, any change you make to the instance will not have any impact on the 'template' scene.

 .. image:: /img/save-branch-as-scene.png